-- (3) Observers must have sat the corresponding Bachelor's examination or equivalent. - (4) Candidates can propose an examiner for their Bachelor's thesis; however, this does not constitute a legal entitlement to be examined by a certain examiner. - (5) The chairperson of the examinations board ensures that candidates are notified of examiners' names in due time.
+- (2) Examinations held during the course of study are usually conducted by the teacher of the course in question. - (3) Observers must have sat the corresponding Bachelor's examination or equivalent. - (4) Candidates can propose an examiner for their Bachelor's thesis; however, this does not constitute a legal entitlement to be examined by a certain examiner. - (5) The chairperson of the examinations board ensures that candidates are given sufficient advance notice of examiners' names.